 The convenience of whale watching in Faxafloi Bay is undoubtedly part of its appeal, but it’s not the only lure.
 In clear weather, you should be able to see a vast amount of iconic Icelandic sites on a tour from Reykjavik.

-To the south, you’ll see the cone-shaped volcanoes that line the barren Reykjanes peninsula.
-Whereas to the north, it’s often possible to see Snaefellsjokull glacier in the distance.
+To the south, you’ll see the cone-shaped volcanoes that line the barren Reykjanes Peninsula.
+Whereas to the north, it’s often possible to see Snaefellsjokull Glacier in the distance.

 Furthermore, Faxafloi is a reliable place to find white-beaked dolphins, harbor porpoises, and minke whales throughout the year.